Lecture 10

 geom_boxplot()

-• Boxplots can be horizontal or vertical.
+• Boxplots can be displayed horizontally or vertically.

-Customizing the Aesthetics
+Customizing the fill Aesthetic

 # 1. `show.legend = FALSE` turns off